 It is ultimately the responsibility of the Board to ensure that there is an effective risk management control framework in place.
-Consistent with regulatory requirements the board has explicitly allocated to the Managing Director, the function of overseeing the establishment and maintenance of risk-based systems and controls across the branch.
+Consistent with regulatory requirements the Board has explicitly allocated to the Managing Director, the function of overseeing the establishment and maintenance of risk-based systems and controls across the branch.
 The Chief Risk Officer (CRO) reviews, monitors and reports on the RMS to the Managing Director and the Board Risk Committee.

-As part of the overall governance framework the Board and senior management of the company have developed, implemented and maintain the RMS and REMS.
-The RMS and REMS identify the company's policies and procedures, processes and controls that comprise its risk management and control systems.
-These systems address all material risks, financial and non-financial, likely to be faced by the company.
-The Board declares to the Reserve Bank of New Zealand that adequate strategies have been put in place to monitor those risks, that the company has systems in place to ensure compliance with legislative and prudential requirements and that the Board has satisfied itself as to compliance with the RMS and REMS.
+As part of the overall governance framework the Board and senior management of the branch have developed, implemented and maintain a sound and prudent RMS.
+The RMS identify the branch's policies and procedures, processes and controls that comprise its risk management and control systems.
+These systems address all material risks, financial and non-financial, likely to be faced by the branch.